mattaroni/text2hex/README.md

 >
 > Use this code (and the associated binaries) at your own discretion.

-## Download
-You can download the Text2Hex binary from the [releases page](https://github.com/mattaroni/text2hex/releases) on GitHub.

 ## Build from source
 Text2Hex requires the following tools to build: